Euphorbia hypericifolia

 Euphorbia hypericifolia (commonly known as graceful spurge, golden spurge, and chickenweed) is a species of perennial herb in the genus Euphorbia native to tropical Americas.
-It can grow up to 2 ft in height, and contains milky sap which can cause skin and eye irritation.
+It normally grows up to 2 ft in height, and contains milky sap which can cause skin and eye irritation.

+Description

+Plant hairless on all parts, stems generally about 50 cm (rare outliers to 170 cm), obviously arching, few to many, with flowers and fruit capsules as conspicuous dense balls held a distance from the stem (FNA).
+Confusion with other species such as E. hyssopifolia or E. nutans may occur where the balls have few flowers in which case they will lack interspersed leaves.